 Carol Services are held in the school garden and at Holy Trinity Church and are open both to the whole school and local communities.
 The Easter services are also held at Holy Trinity Church and are similarly well attended by all.
 The “Friends of HTP” organise popular Christmas and Summer Fayres which raise valuable funds for school resources.
 The Year 5 and 6 children organise an annual Apprentice Fair which gives them the opportunity to develop entrepreneurial skills.

 The School Council choose two charities for the school to support in each school year – one local and one national.
-This year Weldmar Hospice and the NSPCC are the chosen charities.
 The children are also keen supporters of Children in Need, and in 2015 HTP was ranked 67th nationally across all UK schools for raising funds.
 In 2017, the pupils raised of £1,710 with various fundraising initiatives that engaged the whole school community for Children in Need.

 The Curriculum, Spirituality and PSHCE